SmalkiGroove/heroes-expansion/doc/ARTIFACTS.md

 +1 Defense
 +1 Morale
 - __Windstrider Boots__ :
-+2 Initiative to all friendly creatures
++2 Initiative to friendly creatures
-+2 Speed to all friendly creatures
++2 Speed to friendly creatures
 - __Band of the Conjurer__ :
 +4 Spellpower when casting Summon Elementals.
-Grants the Summon Elementals Spell if it wasn't learned already.
+Grants the Summon Elementals spell if it wasn't learned already.
 - __Emerald Slippers__ :
 +20% Damage to Earth Spells<br>
 +2 Mana per day if equipped uninterrupted<br><color_default>